NachmanAllWays/Projects/README.md

 Open the branches: SupperGenerator and ShoppingCart to view code for these web projects.
-The java files contain code for java projects.
+The master branch contain code from my java projects and SQL queries.